Dundas County Militia: War of 1812

-In mid-1813, two volunteer cavalry troops were raised in Dundas and filled with men from the Dundas Militia.
+In mid-1813, two volunteer cavalry troops were raised in the area and filled with men from the Dundas Militia.
 Captain Fraser's Troop of Provincial Light Dragoons and Captain Adam's Troop of Provincial Light Dragoons both fought alongside the Dundas Militia at Crysler's Farm.

+Medals

 In 1848, the Military General Service Medal was created with a clasp for Crysler's Farm and the following men were awarded the medal for service with the Dundas Militia: